Why corporate travel programs still operate in the dark, and how AI is changing that

 - Travel programmes must evolve structurally — not just adopt new tech — for full transformation.

 HRS hosted a webinar session that put this challenge under the spotlight.
-Led by industry veterans Will Pinnell (SVP Americas, HRS) and Greeley Koch (Managing Director, 490 Consulting), the discussion centred on the enduring opacity of lodging spend, and why artificial intelligence may finally offer a meaningful way forward.
+Led by industry veterans Will Pinnell (SVP Americas, HRS) and Greeley Koch (Managing Director, 490 Consulting), the discussion centered on the enduring opacity of lodging spend, and why artificial intelligence may finally offer a meaningful way forward.

 The comparison made early in the session was striking.
 Referencing the Apollo 8 mission and its 47 minutes of radio silence while orbiting the far side of the moon, Pinnell drew a sharp parallel to how travel leaders experience large segments of their hotel spend: invisible, unauditable, and unactionable.
+On average, 40% of transient hotel spend sits outside the scope of managed programs.
+That figure climbs significantly when long-stay accommodations, simple meetings, and card-reimbursed hotel nights are included.
+These are not isolated transactions.
+They are systemic gaps in the program architecture, and they compromise far more than financial oversight.

 Yet perhaps the most critical implication is the strategic one.
 When travel managers are forced to spend their time resolving fragmented rate issues or reconciling data sources, they’re no longer operating as strategic contributors.
 As Koch noted, the expectations for travel leaders have shifted dramatically, but the tools supporting them have not.

+Much of the problem stems from the ecosystem itself.
+Corporate travel programs rely on interconnected but often poorly integrated systems: booking tools, expense platforms, card data feeds, and supplier contracts.
 These systems rarely speak the same language, and the consequence is a patchwork of partial truths.
 For many companies, even the definition of “hotel spend” varies depending on the data source being referenced.

 What makes this more than an operational issue – what elevates it to the level of strategic urgency – is the data emerging from the supply side.
 Recent data from NYU’s School of Hospitality, co-led by Koch, further highlights the issue from the supply side.